Want to adopt a DunRoamin' cat or dog? Here's how to get started (please read all criteria):

 Finding the perfect home for each of our strays is important to us, so please be patient with the process.
 We are volunteers, many with full-time jobs and we frequently receive numerous Pre-Adoption applications for each cat or dog and it may take some time to assess each applicant to determine the best fit for the individual personality and requirement(s) of each pet.
 We keep Pre-Adoption applications on file, so if you are not chosen as a match for one cat or dog, please keep an eye on our website.
 We never know what cat or dog we may be taking in or when they might be coming.
 You may be the perfect match for the next one!

-Cats: our adoption fee for cats is $130 and $145 for kittens.
-This includes their spay or neuter, vaccinations for the first year they are with us, testing for Feline Leukemia, Testing for Feline Immunodeficiency Virus and parasite control.
+Cats: our adoption fee is $150 for cats over the age of one year and $175 for those less than one year of age.
+This includes their spay or neuter, full vaccines for the first year they are with us, testing for Feline Leukemia (FeLV), testing for Feline Immunodeficiency Virus (FIV) and parasite control.

 DUNROAMIN' STRAY AND RESCUE - ADOPTION CRITERIA